-The above point about the efficacy of insurance markets as a substitute for minimum capital requirements is particularly relevant to developing countries, where the argument might be made that weaknesses in the legal system, corruption, poor creditor protection, and other factors make minimum capital requirements the best option in a less-thanperfect world, often riddled with avaricious [AU: missing word?] characterized by weak enforcement of contractual terms due to corruption or incompetence in the courts.
-Presumably such shortcomings will be known to creditors, who can price that risk.
-Moreover, minimum capital requirements do not help creditors in countries in which weak enforcement is an obstacle.
+The above point about the efficacy of insurance markets as a substitute for minimum capital requirements is particularly relevant to developing countries, where the argument might be made that weaknesses in the legal system, corruption, poor creditor protection, and other factors make minimum capital requirements the best option in a less-than-perfect world, characterized by an acute lack of accounting and appraisal services as well as by weak enforcement of contractual terms due to corruption or incompetence in the courts.
+Presumably, such shortcomings will be known to creditors, who can price that risk.
+Moreover, minimum capital requirements do not help creditors in countries where weak enforcement is an obstacle to recovery.